Childhood is short.

 What adventures will you create this summer that will add to your family narrative and strengthen your relationships?

 7. Celebrate life, and loved ones, in simple ways

 What can you do to celebrate Dad on Father’s Day so that he feels special and loved?

 When my kids were younger, they loved it when I planned a special day for each of them.
 My sons and daughter got to pick what they wanted to eat for breakfast in bed and what our family would do (within reason) that day.

 In my Create a Summer of Significance Printable Pack, you will get monthly celebration calendars for you to plan your June, July, and August, as well as a fun fill-in-the-blank All About Dad printable for Father’s Day.

 - What does each family member need this summer to strengthen them physically, mentally, emotionally, and relationally?

 - What summer family tradition can you repeat again this year?
 Summer wouldn’t be summer without this…. bike rides to the bagel shop or boating on the lake.
-What are the simple things your family does together that can still happen this summer of 2020?
+What are the simple things your family does together that can happen this summer of 2023?

 What is a way that you strive to create a Summer of Significance?